 That’s all friends!

 Remember, Dropbox quickly gets filled if you keep uploading your media files.
-There is just 5GB of free space, which you also get on your iCloud account.
-Thus, a total of 10GB free space is available for you.
+There are just 5GB of free space, which you also get on your iCloud account.
+Thus, a total of 10GB of free space is available for you.
 Use your space judiciously on a different device and make the most of your Dropbox and iCloud accounts.

 You may like to refer to:

 - Restore Deleted Files or Folders in DropBox

 - How to Add Dropbox to Files App